aselius/Dragon/README.md

 roslaunch waypoint_updater waypoint_updater.launch
 ```

-> Note that for every new bash session if you are SSH-ing into the Docker container, you need to source devel/setup.py inorder to be able to roslaunch on the command line.
-Everytime it is specified that you should open a new session, docker exec command and the source devl/setup.sh mentioned below needs to be executed and will be omited in the bash code snippet after the first block.
+> Note that for every new bash session if you are SSH-ing into the Docker container, you should open a new session and use the docker exec command.
+Instructions for starting a new bash session will be omited in the bash code snippet after the first block.

 ```bash
 docker ps